Protestantism in Thailand: Protestant Denominations

 There are five Christian groups legally recognized by the Thai government, including the following Protestant groups: Church of Christ in Thailand, the Evangelical Fellowship of Thailand, and the Thailand Baptist Convention.

 The Church of Christ in Thailand (CCT) is perhaps the largest Protestant denomination in Thailand and is the oldest denomination, being founded in 1934 by a merger of American Presbyterian and American Baptist churches.
 Since that time, several other Protestant groups have joined the CCT, including Lutherans from the German Marburger Mission and churches started by the Disciples of Christ.
 The denomination consists of Thai, Chinese, Karen, Lahu, and English-speaking congregations.
 It is a member of the World Council of Churches and has about 130,000 members.

 The Evangelical Fellowship of Thailand (EFT) is an evangelical umbrella organization that includes many smaller denominations, churches, missionary organizations, and parachurch ministries.
 It is not a denomination, but a collection of different groups for the purposes of reporting to the government and inter-denominational co-operation.

 The Thailand Baptist Convention is a small denomination of Baptist churches that was started by American missionaries from the Southern Baptist Convention.

 There are also many independent churches and groups in Thailand, including many Pentecostal and charismatic groups.
 The most notable Pentecostal groups are Hope of Bangkok church, Jai Saman church, and the Rom Klao association of churches.

 Among the other Protestant groups represented in Thailand are Lutherans, Baptists, Christian and Missionary Alliance, Adventists, Methodists, Pentecostals and charismatics, and Anglicans.
 Anglican Churches in Thailand belong to the Anglican Church in Thailand, a deanery of the Diocese of Singapore of the Church of the Province of South East Asia.
-There is a church located in Bangkok named LifePoint, with locations also in the United States and Belgium [This sentence is out of context].
+The Church of Jesus Christ of Latter-day Saints also has a presence in the country.